Germ Cell Tumors (GCTs) in Children

 work well for your child.
 This allows your child to get the best treatment available

-today, and maybe also the treatment that's thought to be even better.
+today, and may also be the treatment that's thought to be even better.

 Treatment can cause side effects.
 Medicines and other treatments can

 be used for things like pain, fever, infection, and nausea and vomiting.
 Managing

 side effects is a key part of good cancer treatment.

 is expected to recover (their prognosis) varies.
 Keep in mind:

 - Getting medical treatment right away

 is important for the best prognosis.
 Cancer that has spread is harder to treat.